gsmfnc/StaRS2D/README.md

 | env.getStarshipAngle() | Returns $\theta$ angle value |
 | env.getStarshipOmega() | Returns angular velocity $\omega$ value |

-The simulator also provides additional functions:
+The simulator also provides these additional functions:
 -   <em>env.getElapsedTime()</em>: to get the elapsed time from the beginning of the simulation.
 -   <em>env.getDestinationX()</em> and <em>env.getDestinationY()</em> to get